 - Similarity check requirement The dissertation proposal and final dissertation must be submitted in a Canvas drop box, which will then run the paper through a similarity check with Turnitin.com, a web-based program that scans the document for instances of similarity to other sources within a database of existing student work and published works.
 Students may wish to submit their written work ahead of time and to review for issues and revise.
 It is ultimately the responsibility of the student to avoid plagiarism.
-Students are advised to review The Chicago School's Policy on Academic Integrity to ensure compliance. - Human subject review requirement All research conducted at The Chicago School must first be reviewed by the Institutional Review Board (IRB) prior to data collection.
+Students are advised to review The Chicago School Student Handbook section on Academic Ethics, Integrity, and Responsibility within the section on Student Rights and Responsibilities to ensure compliance. - Human subject review requirement All research conducted at The Chicago School must first be reviewed by the Institutional Review Board (IRB) prior to data collection.
 No data may be collected before IRB has approved the student's application.
 The mission of IRB is to ensure that ethical guidelines for research are followed in data collection.
 IRB reviews each application and will either approve the application or make a request for changes to meet Federal and APA ethical guidelines for human subjects' research.
 For more information about the Institutional Review Board policies and procedures, check the IRB website.